KohaILS/koha-manual-zh-cn/source/administration.rst

 -  You can set the preference for checking the patron's circulation history when checking out an item.
 The default value for this is set in the :ref:`CheckPrevCheckout` system preference.
-This setting can be overridden on a per-patron basis in their :ref:`individual file <add-a-new-patron>`.
+This setting can be overridden on a per-patron basis in their :ref:`individual file <add-a-new-patron-label>`.

 -  Finally you can assign advanced messaging preferences by default to a patron category